intesys/openapi-server/readme.md

 #### Mocks as middleware

 If a `.js` mock exports a function, it's supposed to be an express middleware and is invoked with express signature.
-It MUST write the response in the `res.locals` object and MUST call `next()` when ends.
+It MUST write the response in the `res.locals.body` object and MUST call `next()` when ends.

 ```javascript
 // js middleware mock